 Like much City infrastructure, the City's own facilities are aging.
 While some remodeling and upgrades to mechanical systems have taken place in facilities since construction, many are in need of HVAC and lighting improvements in order to operate with greater efficiency and reduce energy use and costs.
-California recently adopted new energy efficiency goals for existing buildings of 50% improvement by 2030, and is developing benchmarking and reporting tools in support of these goals.
+California recently adopted new energy efficiency goals for existing buildings of doubling energy efficiency savings by 2030 and 50% of commercial buildings retrofitted to zero net energy, and is developing benchmarking and reporting tools in support of these goals.
 Analysis of facility energy use data indicates that the City's facilities fall well behind current (Title 24) energy efficiency standards.

 There is an opportunity to take advantage of upcoming remodeling at City facilities to make energy efficiency upgrades such as smart lighting.
 After HVAC, lighting is generally the single largest consumer of energy at commercial/municipal facilities and one where significant advances have been made in technologies over the past twenty years not only in bulbs but also in controls.
-A switch to LED bulbs is just a part of the energy improvements that can be made.
+A switch to LED bulbs, and removal of unnecessary ones, is just a part of the energy improvements that can be made.
 Today's smart lighting is equipped with sensors for occupancy, temperature and light level, with additional options and programmability available.
 Lights communicate with each other to sense motion and can dim continuously to save energy by only providing light when, where and at the appropriate level it is needed.
 Other upgrades such as air handlers, fans, motors, and pumps should also be conducted as informed by building and equipment data analytics.
 These have the potential to save on energy, costs, GHG emissions and air pollution over the long term and be a significant part of the City's commitment to sustainability and climate goals.